v1k70rk4/ha-samsungtv-smart/info.md

 3. **Important**: look for your TV screen and confirm **immediatly** with OK if a popup appear.
 4. Congrats!
 You're all set!

+**Note**: be sure that your TV and HA are connected to the same VLAN.
+Websocket connection through different VLAN normally not work because not supported by Samsung TV.
+If you have errors during configuration, try to power cycle your TV.
+This will close running applications that can prevent websocket connection initialization.

 ### Option B: Configuration via editing `configuration.yaml`

 **From v0.3.16 initial configuration from yaml is not allowed.**